Quantum-Optics-LKB/NLSE/README.md

 # NLSE

-A small utility to easily simulate all sorts of non linear Schrödinger equations.
+A package to easily simulate all sorts of non linear Schrödinger equations.
 It uses a [split-step spectral scheme](https://en.wikipedia.org/wiki/Split-step_method) to solve the equations.

 ## Installation